merative/spm-ui-upgrade-helper/docs/customer_guide.md

 ## Running the tool

+1. Download the batch file or shell script:
+    - `curl -L https://raw.githubusercontent.com/IBM/spm-ui-upgrade-helper/main/spm-ui-upgrade-helper.bat -o spm-ui-upgrade-helper.bat` (Windows)
+    - `curl -L https://raw.githubusercontent.com/IBM/spm-ui-upgrade-helper/main/spm-ui-upgrade-helper.sh -o spm-ui-upgrade-helper.sh` (Linux)
+        - If using Linux, make the shell script executable with `chmod +x spm-ui-upgrade-helper.sh`
-1. Start the tool using `spm-ui-upgrade-helper.bat <input folder> <output folder>`.
+2. Start the tool using `spm-ui-upgrade-helper.bat <input folder> <output folder>` or `./spm-ui-upgrade-helper.sh <input folder> <output folder>`.
-    - `<input folder>` will be your V7 development environment.
+    - `<input folder>` should be your 7.0.11.0 development environment (set it to the root folder as there are files in both webclient and EJBServer that the tool will touch)
-    - `<output folder>` should be a temporary folder e.g. `c:\temp`.
+    - `<output folder>` should be a temporary folder e.g. `c:\temp\upgrade` or `/tmp/upgrade`.
     - `<output folder>` will be wiped, so be careful.
     - Note that Docker volume names MUST be absolute paths.
-2. Open your browser to http://localhost:3000
+3. Open your browser to http://localhost:3000
-3. Press `F1` or `cmd + shift + p`.
+4. Press `F1` or `cmd + shift + p`.
-4. Type "Run SPM UI Upgrade Helper".
-You should see multiple available functions.
+5. Type "Run SPM UI Upgrade Helper" and click on the shortcut.
-5. Click the function you want to run.
-6. Wait a few minutes seconds for the tool to finish.
+6. Wait a few minutes for the tool to finish.
 7. The files in `<input folder>` will be scanned and the results placed in `<output folder>`.
 8. Click the `Source Control: Git` button on the left sidebar to inspect the changes.

 <img style="text-align:center" src="images/upgrade-helper.gif" width="500">

-9. Copy `<output folder>` into your V8 development environment.
+9. Copy `<output folder>` into your v8 development environment.
-10. Build and test V8.
+10. Build and test v8.

 ## Additional options